A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Appendix

 We come now to the $p_T$ distribution of the initial \Js.
 It is displayed for $|y| \le 0.9$ and for [0-20\%] central PbPb collisions at $\sqrt{s}=5.02\ {\rm TeV}$ in Fig. \ref{figintegralprimordialpt}.
 We display 4 different scenarios to show the consequences of the collisions of \cc with the QCD constituents and of the presence of the potential between the \cc.
 The black dashed line shows our result if neither collisions occur nor the $c\bar c$ potential is active.
 For the blue long dashed line we switched on the $c\bar c$ potential.
-The orange dashed dotted and the red full line show the results without and with $c\bar c$ potential if collisions between the heavy quarks and QGP partons are admitted.
+The orange dashed dotted and the red full line -- which corresponds to our full model -- show the results without and with $c\bar c$ potential if collisions between the heavy quarks and QGP partons are admitted.

-The potential has little influence on the inital $p_T$ spectrum but collisions shift the \J distribution to lower $p_T$ values, which corresponds to a $c$($\bar{c}$) quenching between the time when the $c$($\bar c$) enters the QGP and the "initial" time (when $T=T_{\rm diss})$.
+The potential has little influence on the initial $p_T$ spectrum but collisions shift the \J distribution to lower $p_T$ values, what corresponds to a $c$($\bar{c}$) quenching between the time when the $c$($\bar c$) enters the QGP and the "initial" time (when $T=T_{\rm diss})$.
+The knee in the calculations with collisions reflects the fact that c-quarks below 4 GeV/c are thermalized or in the process of thermalizing while those with a larger $p_T$ get decelerated but not thermalized.